Renting a room in Australia is not that hard in Australia as there are various options available for international students and travellers.

-The very first thing you have to do after landing in Australia is finding a place to live in.
+The very first thing you have to do after landing in Australia is find a place to live in.
 Finding a place that suits your budget matters most.
-Well, rental cost is naturally higher in Sydney, Melbourne.
+Well, the rental cost is naturally higher in Sydney, Melbourne.
 Thanks to the booming construction market that has made renting easier as well as affordable.
 It is estimated that students spend 30% of their income only on accommodation.

 |Type of Property||Weekly Rent ($)|

 |Studio/bedsitter||250 – 350|